Tominous/ProTools/README.md

 ProTools makes use of the new Ctrl + K quickswitcher dialog.
 All the commands are typed there.
 Every command begins with a dash "-", followed by the command name.
 If command takes parameters, they are separated by spaces, for example "-guild betterdiscord"

 List of commands

 Command | Description
 -|-
--next | Goes to the next unread channel
+-next, -n | Goes to the next unread channel
--clear | Clears all unread channels
+-clear, -c | Clears all unread channels
+-guild <name>, -g | Go to guild, autocompleted (Unimplemented) -text <name>, -t | Change text channel, autocompleted (Unimplemented)

 ### Installation
 1. Make sure you have BetterDiscord installed.